pavmassimo/Robotics/src/README.txt

 Montanari Matteo 928544
 Pavan Massimo 945302

+It's recommended to execute the command "source devel/setup.bash" every time before running the launcher.

+A compilation error might occur while catkin_make for the first time.
+In this case it's recommended to compile once without the nodes, leaving only the messages to create their header, and then re-add them and compile again.

 the project consists in:
 	3 main nodes inside sources:
 		-subscriber_node.cpp is the file describing the node that reads the arguments from the bag, and publish the odometry and the tf.
-		-client.cpp reads the odometry messages published from the subscriber and from them it calulates the distance calling the service server, and then publish the custom message.
+		-client.cpp reads the odometry messages published from the subscriber and from them it calulates the distance calling the service server, and then publishes the custom message under the topic /results.
 		-server.cpp is a simple service server to calculate the distance from the x,y,z values of the 2 points.

 	1 message file inside msg: